shaynerimer/challenge_prep/Readme.md

 ---

 ## Running the Application
 As the application relies on the Dapr framework, you must either run the application using self-hosted Dapr or deploy the application to a Kubernetes cluster configured for Dapr.
+This documentation only addresses self-hosted mode.

 ### Self Hosted Mode